almarklein/timetagger/docs/docs/index.md

 on the web, you should take care of authentication, and make sure that you comply to the TimeTagger license (GPLv3).

+Also check [this article](https://timetagger.app/articles/selfhost/) about setting up TimeTagger.

 If you're interested in including TimeTagger into a larger product, contact [me](https://almarklein.org) for information about an OEM license.